GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/standalone-editor-tutorial/standalone-editor-tutorial.md

 ## STEP 2: Saving stories in browser's local storage

-We will define the API callback `saveStoryById` which is invoked by the editor while saving a story.
+We will now define the API callback `saveStoryById` which is invoked by the editor while saving a story.
 For details about other API callbacks accepted by the story editor checkout [API Callbacks](../integration-layer-api/api-callbacks.md)

-The following code block is responsible for saving a story to the browser's local storage.
+The following code block given an example how a story can be saved to the browser's local storage.

 ```jsx
 import { DATA_VERSION } from "@googleforcreators/migration";